weedu230/reqbot/README.md

 ## Features

 -   **Conversational Requirement Gathering:** Engage in a natural conversation with ReqBot to describe your project needs.
--   **Voice-to-Text & Text-to-Speech:** Interact with the bot using your voice and hear its responses spoken back to you.
 -   **AI-Powered Requirement Extraction:** At any point, the AI can analyze the conversation and automatically extract structured requirements, categorizing them as Functional, Non-Functional, and Domain-specific.
 -   **Automated Report Generation:** With a single click, generate a comprehensive and printable project report that includes:
     -   **Executive Summary:** A high-level overview of the project's goals.